 In the fall of 2012, District staff conducted an evaluation of all District lands to determine if there were any parcels appropriate for surplus.
-The parcels recommended for surplus are small, non-contiguous, isolated tracts or connect only on a corner.
+The parcels recommended for surplus were small, non-contiguous, isolated tracts or connected only on a corner.
+The following tracts were declared surplus by the District's Governing Board.